 La Luer: Takes six of the most effective skincare technologies and developed four specific treatments designed to address a multitude of skin concerns, integrating everything into one small, compact device.
 The technology contained in the device delivers photo facials using red, blue, and green LED lights, sonic toning using ultrasound, micro currents, radio frequency, ion infusion, and sonic vibration.

 AO Skincare: Harvard-trained pathologist and dermatologist Dr. Mark Gray has applied the Hippocratic Oath to skincare, creating nontoxic formulations developed using instigative expertise that questions standard skincare practices.
 AO uses adaptive ingredients and cold processed formulas that rethink the way you moisturize.
 Dr. Gray treats skin as a responsive organ that adapts and evolves.
 His approach makes skin healthy and strong, so it can protect and defend itself naturally.

-DrGL: A portfolio of brands founded by Singapore-based celebrity dermatologist Dr. Georgia Lee.
+DrGL: A portfolio of brands founded by a renowned Singaporean interested in skincare and wellness Dr. Georgia Lee.
 The brand is rooted in dermatology heritage and the knowledge of skin experts, aesthetics doctors, pharmacist, advanced aesthetics professionals, and professional beauticians This knowledge and experience has resulted in DrGL, a consumer retail brand; DrSPA, a range for professionals including proprietary treatments; and DrHAIR regenerative hair products and treatments.

 Yope: Launched with the vision of a universal brand that is friendly for people, the home, and the environment, from skincare and personal care for the entire family to household cleaning products and home fragrance.
 Formulations are “naturally unusual” and contain more than 90% natural ingredients.